-THE COMPLAINT PROCESS
+THE REQUEST FOR INVESTIGATION PROCESS

-Any person may file a complaint with the Judicial Inquiry Board ("Board").
-A complaint form is located in Appendix H of this Report.
+Any person may file a request for investigation with the Judicial Inquiry Board ("Board").
+A request for investigation form is located in Appendix G of this Report.
 Forms may be obtained by writing or calling the Board's office or by downloading a form from the Board's website - jib.illinois.gov.
-The complaint, which is required to be submitted in writing, must state facts that substantiate the alleged misconduct and/or incapacity.
+The request for investigation, which is required to be submitted in writing, must state facts that substantiate the alleged misconduct and/or incapacity.

-When a complaint is made against a judge, the Board acknowledges receipt of the complaint in writing.
-After an analysis by staff, the complaint and other relevant documents are forwarded to each Board member for review prior to its monthly meeting.
+When a request for investigation is made against a judge, the Board acknowledges receipt of the request for investigation in writing.
+After an analysis by staff, the request for investigation and other relevant documents are forwarded to each Board member for review prior to its monthly meeting.
 At its meeting, the Board determines appropriate action, which may include the following:

-- Close the complaint because the allegations did not constitute incapacity and/or misconduct under the law and standards of judicial conduct in Illinois.
-Most often these complaints concern a losing litigant's subjective perception that justice was not obtained in his or her cause.
-By closing the complaint, the Board does not pass judgment on the merits of the case.
+- Close the request for investigation because the allegations did not constitute incapacity and/or misconduct under the law and standards of judicial conduct in Illinois.
+Most often these requests for investigation concern a losing litigant's subjective perception that justice was not obtained in his or her cause.
+By closing the request for investigation, the Board does not pass judgment on the merits of the case.
 This is the sole responsibility of the Appellate Court.
-A letter is sent to the complainant informing him or her that the complaint has been closed. - Investigate the complaint.
+A letter is sent to the complainant informing him or her that the request for investigation has been closed. - Investigate the allegation(s) contained in the request for investigation.
 An investigation may entail writing a letter to the judge to request his or her explanation of the matter, reviewing court and non-court documents, interviewing the complainant as well as other witnesses, or monitoring courtrooms.
 Investigations are continued until the Board has sufficient information upon which to base a final determination. - Appear before the Board.
 Require the judge to appear before the Board and respond to questions regarding allegations of misconduct and/or incapacity.
 In this instance, the judge is served with written notice setting forth the allegations against him or her.

-After an investigation is completed, the complaint and investigative materials are forwarded to each Board member for review prior to its monthly meeting.
+After an investigation is completed, the request for investigation and investigative materials are forwarded to each Board member for review prior to its monthly meeting.
 At its meeting, the Board determines appropriate action, which may include the following:

-- Close the complaint because of insufficient cause to take further action. - Close the complaint but monitor the judge's courtroom. - Close the complaint and issue the judge a private letter of admonishment or caution.
-Note: In each of the above instances, a letter is sent to the complainant informing him or her that the complaint has been closed. - Require the judge to appear before the Board and respond to questions regarding allegations of misconduct and/or incapacity.
+- Close the request for investigation because of insufficient cause to take further action. - Close the request for investigation but monitor the judge's courtroom. - Close the request for investigation and issue the judge a private letter of admonishment or caution

+Note: In each of the above instances, a letter is sent to the complainant informing him or her that the request for investigation has been closed.

+• Require the judge to appear before the Board and respond to questions regarding allegations of misconduct and/or incapacity.
 In this instance, the judge is served with written notice setting forth the allegations against him or her.